MarkEdmondson1234/langchain-github/my_llm/standards.md

-This code is a Python script that sets up a conversational AI model using OpenAI's API.
-It imports several modules, including os, re, and sys.
-The code defines several functions, including init_memory, parse_code, request_llm, request_code, save_to_file, new_vector_db, and load_vector_db.
+# heading

-The init_memory function initializes a TimedChatMessageHistory object to store chat history.
-The parse_code function extracts code from a string and returns it with any text that precedes it.
-The request_llm function requests code generation from the OpenAI API using a ConversationChain object, and the request_code function calls request_llm and then parses the resulting code.
-The save_to_file function saves generated code to a file, and the new_vector_db and load_vector_db functions create and load Chroma vector stores, respectively.
+This code defines a set of functions for interacting with the OpenAI API to generate code.
+The 'init_memory' function initializes a chat memory object, which is used to store a history of user and AI messages.
+The 'parse_code' function extracts code from a message and returns it with any accompanying text.
+The 'request_llm' function sends a prompt to the OpenAI API and returns the generated code.
+The 'request_code' function calls 'request_llm' with a user prompt and returns the generated code.
+The 'save_to_file' function saves generated code to a file.
+The 'new_vector_db' and 'load_vector_db' functions create and load Chroma vector databases, respectively.

 """
 """